skulpt/skulpt/moreiteration.rst

     print(newtonSqrt(10,10))

+You may have noticed that the second and third calls to ``newtonSqrt`` in the previous example both returned the same value for the square root of 10.
+Using 10 iterations instead of 5 did not improve the the value.
+In general, Newton's algorithm will eventually reach a point where the new approximation is no better than the previous.
+At that point, we could simply stop.
-By repeatedly applying this formula until the better approximation gets close enough to the previous one, we can write a function for computing the square root.
-This implementation uses a ``while`` to execute until the approximation is no longer changing.
+In other words, by repeatedly applying this formula until the better approximation gets close enough to the previous one, we can write a function for computing the square root that uses the number of iterations necessary and no more.

+This implementation, shown in codelens, uses a ``while`` condition to execute until the approximation is no longer changing.
+Each time thru the loop we compute a "better" approximation using the formula described earlier.
+As long as the "better" is different, we try again.
+Step thru the program and watch the approximations get closer and closer.

-.. activecode:: chp07_newtonswhile
+.. codelens:: chp07_newtonswhile

     def newtonSqrt(n):
-        approx = n/2
+        approx = 0.5 * n
-        better = 1/2 * (approx + n/approx)
+        better = 0.5 * (approx + n/approx)
         while  better !=  approx:
             approx = better
-            better = 1/2 * (approx + n/approx)
+            better = 0.5 * (approx + n/approx)
         return approx

     print(newtonSqrt(10))
-    print(newtonSqrt(100))
-    print(newtonSqrt(46))

 .. note::